Moeen Ali: 2015

-In the only T20 match between the two sides, Ali took figures of 1–3 and made an unbeaten 72 with the bat as he was named man of the match.
+In the only T20 match between the two teams, Ali took figures of 1–3 and made an unbeaten 72 with the bat as he was named man of the match.
 In the ODI series against Australia, Ali made 17 in the first match, but England suffered a defeat.
 England also lost the next game, with Ali proving to be expensive and finishing with figures of 1–68.
 He took 3–32 in the next game to help England to their first win of the series, before taking 2–40 in the fourth match of the series to help England to a three wicket victory.

 In the first Test against Pakistan in 2015, Ali struggled with the ball, conceding 121 runs in the first innings without taking a wicket, although he did take two wickets in the second innings.
 In his new role as opener, he made 35 with the bat in the first innings and 11 in the second as the match ended in a draw.
 In the first innings of the second Test, he took figures of 3–108, but again struggled with the bat, making scores of 1 in both innings as England slumped to defeat.
 He took 2–49 in Pakistan's first innings as they were dismissed for 234 in the third Test, although he only scored 36 runs in the match as England lost by 127 runs.

 Ali made little impact with the bat against Pakistan in the limited overs series, scoring just 13 runs, although he was only dismissed once.
 He took one wicket in each of the first three matches to help England into a 2–1 series lead with one game left to play.
 Ali's best bowling performance came in the final game as he took 3–53 to help dismiss the hosts for 271 as England won by 84 runs.
 Ali also played in two of the T20Is, taking figures of 1–30 and 1–22.